 for decades.
 Please consult your licensed healthcare professional before starting any treatments.

 , Digestive Enzymes Ultra

 .
 This is not a promo.
 It's a permananent discount, on every product, from over 375 companies!
-If this is your first time to the pharmacy, click on the website's main rotating banner photo showing 'Your Virtual Pharmacy', or on 'Find Out More' under the Virtual Pharmacy paragraph, which is just under the main rotating banner photos.
-Either one will get you to the welcome sign-in page.
-Simply enter the required information in the boxes to set up your secure and private account.
+If this is your first time to the pharmacy, click on the website's photo showing 'Your Virtual Pharmacy', or on 'Find Out More'.
+Either one takes you to the welcome sign-in page.
+Simply set up your secure and private account.
 Once approved you sign in and then search by product name, product code (if known), or manufacturer.
 Product codes are given for Wellevate Pharmacy.
 For our Fullscript Pharmacy, simply search for the product name.
 If one pharmacy is out of stock, try the other.
 Discounts apply for either one!

 *These statements have not been evaluated by the FDA and are not intended to diagnose,treat,cure or prevent any disease.